HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 This example also shows how to use a complete `try-except-else` block.
 The additional `else` block contains any code that depends on the `try` block succeeding.

 Handling some particular errors correctly is especially important because the program usually has more work to do even if the error occurs, using exceptions to prevent crashes is practical.
 (This happens often in programs that prompt users for input.
 If the program responds to invalid input appropriately, it can prompt for more valid input instead of crashing.)

 On the other hand, it’s also not a good idea to let users see tracebacks.
 Nontechnical users will be confused by them, and in a malicious setting, attackers will learn more than programmers want them to know from a traceback.
-For example, they’ll know the name of your program file, and they’ll see a part of the code that isn’t working properly.
+For example, they’ll know the name of program file, and they’ll see a part of the code that isn’t working properly.
 A skilled attacker can sometimes use this information to determine which kind of attacks to use against the code.

 Anyway, by anticipating likely sources of errors, we can write robust programs that continue to run even when they encounter invalid data and missing resources.
 The code will be resistant to innocent user mistakes and malicious attacks.

 ## Handle the `FileNotFoundError` exception